openharmony/docs/en/application-dev/quick-start/syscap.md

 ### Single-Device Application Development

-By default, the association capability set and required system capability set of the application are the same as the supported system capability set of the device.
-Exercise caution when modifying the required capability set.
+By default, the associated SysCap set and required SysCap set of the application are the same as the supported SysCap set of the device.
+Exercise caution when modifying the required SysCap set.

 ![image-20220326065124911](figures/image-20220326065124911.png)